HIP LABRAL TEARS

 Athletes participating in fast-paced and leg intensive sports such as hockey, soccer, football, and ballet have a much higher risk of tearing the labrum than the general population.
 Bone spurs and osteoarthritis in the hip joint may also can lead to a hip labral tear.

-What Are The Symptoms of a Labral Tear?
+What are the Symptoms of a Labral Tear?

 Hip labral tears cause similar symptoms regardless of their location in the body.
 Hip labral tear symptoms include: